ddan9/BorlandC-Linux/README.md

 #### Borland C++ on Linux

 There is IDE of Borland C++ for Linux.
-It runs in dosbox.
+It runs in DosBox.
 It is more than 30 years old.
 Uses in our college for teaching C++ programming.
 In 2020...

 [🔙 Menu](#Menu)